-At Vantage Point, we’ve helped countless children, adolescents, adults, and older adults learn to successfully manage the anger they feel inside themselves.
+At Vantage Point, located in Fayetteville, AR, we’ve helped countless children, adolescents, adults, and older adults at our mental health center learn to successfully manage the anger they feel inside themselves.
 We’ve taught many people to cope with triggers for anger and violence, and we’re not here to judge you for things that may have happened in the past.
 We’re ready to focus upon what matters – the future.
 We’re ready to help you build the life you deserve surrounded by the love and support of those who matter to you most.

 How to Help a Loved One or Family Member into Treatment